forta-network/starter-kits/alert-combiner-py/README.md

 - exploitation (e.g. draining funds from a contract)
 - money laundering (e.g. sending funds to tornado cash)

-As such, this detection bot combines previously raised alerts under the initiating address (i.e. the attacker address) for a given time window (2 calendar days, so between 24-48h) and emits a cricial alert when alerts from all four phases have been observed or a certain combination of the first two stages (i.e. funding with tornado cash and attack simulation fired)
+As such, this detection bot combines previously raised alerts under the initiating address (i.e. the attacker address) for a given time window (2 calendar days, so between 24-48h) and emits a cricial alert when
+- alerts from all four phases have been observed
+- a certain combination of the first two stages (i.e. funding with tornado cash and attack simulation fired)
+- a certain combination associated with ice phishing fired:
+  - ice phishing & sleep minting
+  - ice phishing & TC interaction
+  - ice phishing & (unverified contract & flashbot)
+  - ice phishing & malicious address

 The following bots are considered by the combiner and mapped to the stages in the following way:
 | BotID | Name | AlertId | Stage |